-At October 30, 2009, our consolidated total leverage ratio and consolidated interest coverage ratio were 2.92 and 8.56, respectively.
-We presently expect to remain in compliance with the Credit Facility's financial covenants for the remaining term of the facility.
+The Credit Facility contains customary financial covenants, which are specified in the agreement and include maintenance of a maximum consolidated total leverage ratio and a minimum consolidated interest coverage ratio.
+At October 29, 2010, we were in compliance with all financial covenants and we presently expect to remain in compliance with the Credit Facility's financial covenants for the remaining term of the facility.